2019 Tillman Scholar

 He applied this mantra in his local community as well by serving on local government advisory boards, volunteering with the veterans’ treatment court, leading social support groups for at risk youth and providing transition counseling in the county correctional system strengthening his resolve to rebuild community and reduce the criminal justice system’s impact on families.

-As a doctoral candidate at the University of Southern California’s School of Social Work, Eric will focus on community organization and restoring family integrity through criminal justice reform and smart decarceration.
+As a doctoral candidate at the University of Southern California’s School of Social Work, Eric is focused on strengthening public-private partnership interventions to reduce recidivism and restoring family integrity.